Guestpost By Kathy Mar Mateo

 While in Dapitan, one can pay homage to a national hero’s “second home,” a 16-hectare of land that Jose Rizal bought and developed during his four-year stay in the city.

 A visit to the Rizal Shrine is a historical trip to Rizal’s most-trying yet productive years.
-The shrine is among the remnants of his various accomplishments in Dapitan where he constructed a water system, designed one of the altars of the Dapitan Cathedral, assisted in the improvement of the town plaza, and worked part-time as physician, painter, farmer, and writer.
+The shrine is among the remnants of his various accomplishments in Dapitan where he constructed a water system, designed one of the altars of the Dapitan Cathedral, assisted in the improvement of the town plaza, and worked part-time as a physician, painter, farmer, and writer.

 But Dapitan is not just all about Rizal.
 The city is also home to the popular Dakak Park and Beach Resort and the Gloria de Dapitan Fantasyland, Mindanao’s first amusement park.
-This quaint and charming town is also fast becoming as the top travel destination in Northern-western Mindanao as it aims to achieve the right balance of history and modernity.
+This quaint and charming town is also fast becoming the top travel destination in Northern-western Mindanao as it aims to achieve the right balance of history and modernity.

 A mix of European and Asian exchange students recently arrived in the city for yearlong cultural and historical studies, not minding the reported travel advisory.